6/21/2026

 Looking for Mercy.

-We worked quickly today and were out by 12:30--giving grace to explore a bit further, my mind recording everything for next time.
+We worked quickly today and were out by 12:30--giving grace to explore the city a bit further, my mind recording everything for next time.
 Hoping to see you, a stranger, around the next corner.

 Time is so odd on these trips.
 I close the blinds at 7pm and it could be midnight.
 Then I wake at 4am and do the job.